Appointment Icon

 • Provide confident and compassionate pharmaceutical care in multiple patient environments.

-• Promote optimal drug therapy outcomes as vital members of a health care team.
+• Promote optimal drug therapy outcomes as vital members of a healthcare team.

 • Receive advanced training in acute and ambulatory patient care, professional communications, pharmacy management and teaching.